-Inflation Rate in Belgium is expected to be 2.10 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Inflation Rate in Belgium to stand at 2.50 in 12 months time.
-In the long-term, the Belgium Inflation Rate is projected to trend around 2.70 percent in 2020, according to our econometric models.
+Inflation Rate in Belgium is expected to be 5.20 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.